coocoojames/Election_Analysis/README.md

 # Election Analysis
+To analyze correlation between counties and election results.
 ## Project Purpose
 A Colorado Board of Elections employee has given me the following tasks to complete the election audit of a recent local congressional election.
 The puspose of the project is to:
     1. Analyze the results of each candidate in each county.